-In this three-part series, I’m going to review all three of the cameras I work with.
+There are three cameras I work with.
 Each one — the Nikon D850, Leica M-P (Typ 240) and Fujifilm X-H1 — serves a very distinct, professional purpose for me and I use them all regularly.
-To my mind, this is a much better way to understand the differences between camera types than clinical comparisons of features, or even out-of-the-box reviews, in controlled settings.
+To my mind, [reviewing them] is a much better way to understand the differences between camera types than clinical comparisons of features, or even out-of-the-box reviews, in controlled settings.
 In the real world, cameras must integrate into your workflow, go through problems, get resolved, take a few hits, make mistakes and work some magic in multiple settings before they really earn a review.

-I’ll be going over all three cameras, one at a time — a full-frame DSLR, a full-frame rangefinder and a cropped sensor mirrorless — in a completely non-academic fashion.
-I simply want to show you the various shoots I’ve done with them throughout the year with a few notes about what the camera offered me with each.
+I’ll be going over the Nikon D850 in a completely non-academic fashion.
+I simply want to show you the various shoots I’ve done with it throughout the year with a few notes about what the camera offered me.

 I upgraded from the Nikon D800 to the D850 back in March and even from the very first shot, I knew the new sensor and larger files were impressive.
 I’ve shot Nikon since 1980 and have upgraded with nearly every major advancement – from the D100 to the D300 to the incredible D750 and on through to this one.
 With that, it was an easy integration with some substantial upgrades.
 Let’s take a look: